- Mr Baljit Dheansa, Consultant Plastic Surgeon

 People have a tummy tuck for many different reasons.
 You may have it as part of another operation such as a hernia repair.
 Or you may want one because you have:

-• scars on your tummy from earlier surgery or an injury
+- scars on your tummy from earlier surgery or an injury (as long as you also have loose skin so the tummy tuck can be done)

-Tummy tuck surgery may make the shape of your tummy look better by taking away extra fat and skin and tightening your tummy muscles.
+Tummy tuck surgery may make the shape of your tummy look better – by taking away extra fat and skin and bringing your tummy muscles together.
+It is a plastic surgery procedure to give you a flatter, smoother abdomen.

 You’ll need to be as close to a healthy body weight as possible before your tummy tuck.
 Your GP or practice nurse may be able to advise you about this.
-Having a tummy tuck can’t help you lose or control your weight.
-It also won’t stop you from putting weight on in the future.
-You may not have a completely flat tummy afterwards.
+Having a tummy tuck can’t help you to lose or control your weight.

 Who may not be able to have tummy tuck surgery?